L\'evy flights and L\'evy walks under stochastic resetting: Introduction

-Stochastic resetting attracted considerable attention due to its strong connection with search strategies \cite{reynolds2009,viswanathan2011physics,palyulin2014levy}.
+Stochastic resetting attracted considerable attention due to its strong connection with search strategies \cite{reynolds2009,viswanathan2011physics,palyulin2014levy} {and its ability of reducing the spread of particles \cite{pal2015diffusion,zhou2020continuous,sandev2022heterogeneous} even in the case of partial resetting \cite{di2023time}}.
 During the search an individual/animal is interested in minimization of the time needed to find a target, which in turn is related to the first passage problem \cite{redner2001}.
-In setups where due to long excursions in the wrong direction, i.e., to points distant from the target \cite{kusmierz2014firstorder,mendez2021ctrw}, the mean first passage time (MFPT) can diverge.
+In setups where due to long excursions in the wrong direction, i.e., to points distant from the target \cite{kusmierz2014firstorder,mendez2021ctrw,kusmierz2015optimal,stanislavsky2021optimal}, the mean first passage time (MFPT) can diverge.
 In such cases, stochastic resetting is capable of turning the MFPT finite.
 Furthermore, it can optimize already finite MFPT \cite{reuveni2016optimal,pal2017first}.
 Stochastic resetting is capable of minimization of the time to find a target when the coefficient of variation (the ratio between the standard deviation of the first passage times and the MFPT in the absence of stochastic resetting) is greater than unity \cite{reuveni2016optimal,pal2017first}.

 Not surprisingly, the stochastic resetting is capable of minimizing the MFPT from a finite interval restricted by two absorbing boundaries \cite{pal2019first}.
 As demonstrated in \cite{dybiec2017levy}, in the case of escape from finite intervals restricted by two absorbing boundaries mean first passage time for L\'evy flights and L\'evy walks display similar scaling \cite{dybiec2017levy} as a function of the interval width.
-Therefore, one can study properties of escape from finite intervals under combined action of L\'evy noise and stochastic resetting with special attention to verification if properties of escape kinetics still bears some similarities with LW under restarts.
+Therefore, one can study properties of escape from finite intervals under combined action of L\'evy noise and stochastic resetting with special attention to verification if properties of escape kinetics still bears some similarities with LWs under restarts.

 The model under study is described in the next section (Sec.~\ref{sec:model} Model and Results).
 Sec.~\ref{sec:levywalks} (L\'evy walks under stochastic resetting) analyzes properties of LW on finite intervals under stochastic resetting and compares them with properties of corresponding LF.
 The manuscript is closed with Summary and Conclusions (Sec.~\ref{sec:summary}).